mattermost/docs/source/configure/configuration-settings.rst

 The **Max Users Per Team** refers to the size of the "team site" which is workspace a "team of people" inhabits.
 A team of people is considered a small organization where people work closely together towards a specific shared goal and share the same etiquette.
 In the physical world, a team of people could typically be seated around a single table to have a meal and discuss their project.

 The default maximum of 50 people, is at the extreme high end of a single team of people.
-At this point organizations are more often "multiple teams of people" and investments in explicitly defining etiquette, such as `channel organization <https://docs.mattermost.com/help/getting-started/organizing.html>`__ or turning on `policy features <https://docs.mattermost.com/administration/config-settings.html#policy>`__ in Enterprise Edition, are often used to scale the high levels of productivity found in a team of people using Mattermost to multiple teams of people.
+At this point organizations are more often "multiple teams of people" and investments in explicitly defining etiquette, such as `channel organization <https://docs.mattermost.com/messaging/organizing-mattermost.html>`__ in Enterprise Edition, are often used to scale the high levels of productivity found in a team of people using Mattermost to multiple teams of people.

-In terms of technical performance, `with appropriate hardware, Mattermost can easily scale to hundreds and even thousands of users <https://docs.mattermost.com/install/requirements.html>`__, and provided the administrator believes the appropriate etiquette is in place, they should feel free to increase the default value.
+In terms of technical performance, `with appropriate hardware, Mattermost can easily scale to hundreds and even thousands of users <https://docs.mattermost.com/install/software-hardware-requirements.html>`__, and provided the administrator believes the appropriate etiquette is in place, they should feel free to increase the default value.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MaxUsersPerTeam": 50`` with numerical input.                                                                            |